filecoin-project/lotus-docs/content/en/storage-providers/operate/custom-storage-layout.md

 ### Filter sector types

-You can filter for what sector types that are allowed in each sealing path by adjusting the configuration file in: `<path-to-storage>/sectorstorage.json`.
+You can filter for what sector types that are allowed in each storage path by adjusting the configuration file in: `<path-to-storage>/sectorstorage.json`.

 ```json
 {